not-elm/bevy_flurx_wry/README.md

 The operation has been confirmed on `Windows` and `MacOS`.

-`Ubuntu` is currently not supported.
+`Linux` is currently not supported.

 ## Usage